 Dermatomyositis is a skin disorder characterized by a number of clinical signs and symptoms.
 Dermatomyositis is an uncommon disease marked by muscle weakness and a distinctive skin rash.
 Because of similarities in signs, symptoms and treatment, dermatomyositis is often discussed in conjunction with polymyositis.
 Both conditions fall into the category of inflammatory muscle diseases — "myo" means "muscles" in Greek; "itis" means "inflamed."
 "Derma," means "skin."
 Although dermatomyositis may occur at any age, it mostly affects adults in their late 40s to early 60s or children between 5 and 15 years of age.
 Women have dermatomyositis more often than men do.
-Those with dermatomyositis have a higher risk of cancer with an increased risk of mortality due to visceral involvement.
+Those with this disease have a higher risk of cancer with an increased risk of mortality due to visceral involvement.
 Cutaneous involvement has no vital impact on mortality but considerably affects the quality of life of the patients and can resist to classical therapies.

 Many classification schemes are available, based on internal organ involvement, presence of circulating autoantibodies and additional symptoms characteristic for other connective tissue diseases.
 The prognosis of the individual patient depends on the involvement of internal organs and the characterization of circulating autoantibodies.

-Juvenile Dermatomyositis
+Juvenile dermatomyositis

-Juvenile dermatomyositis is a rare disease of childhood with significant
+This is a rare disease of childhood with significant

 morbidity.
 Although the mortality and morbidity has improved over recent